meHypernova/Conference-Schedule/README.md

-# Conference-Schedule: You can use this app to show any even's schedule or do modification as you required.
+# Conference-Schedule: You can use this app to show any event's schedule or do modification as you required.

 #Note: The UI of this app is not new/first.
 I have taken refernce from IIT Roorkee's FMFP 2022 app.
 But the whole code is written from scratch.